Gazaris/small-projects/README.md

-# Static Pages
+# Small Projects

-This repository is a storage for static pages replicated in traininig purposes.
+This repository is a small training projects storage